Definability of derivations in the reducts of differentially closed fields: Definable derivations

-This fact, though proved independently here, is actually well known to experts.
-A proof can be found for example in \cite{su} (in a general form for definable derivations in differentially closed fields with several commuting derivations).
-We present our proof here in order to make the paper self-contained.
+{Though this fact is well known (a proof can be found for example in \cite{su}), we nevertheless present our proof here as we are going to need it in Section \ref{Further examples}.}

-The following well-known result is a characterisation of definable functions in a differentially closed field (see, for example, \cite{Pillay1} or \cite{TZ}, Exercise 6.1.14).
+{The following well-known result is a characterisation of definable functions in a differentially closed field (see, for example, \cite{Pillay1} or \cite{TZ}, Exercise 6.1.14).}

-\begin{lemma} Let $\mathcal{F}$ be a differentially closed field and $f:F^k\rightarrow F$ be a definable (possibly with parameters) function in $\mathcal{F}$.
-Then there is a partition of $F^k$ into a finite number of definable subsets $U_i$ such that $f$ is given by a differential rational function on each of them (this means, in particular, that each of these rational functions is determined on the corresponding set). \end{lemma} \begin{proof} Suppose $\phi (\overline{v},w)$ defines $f$.
-Define the following set of formulae: where $\mbox{CDiag}(F)$ is the set of all sentences with parameters from $F$ that are true in $\mathcal{F}$.
+{ \begin{lemma} Let $\mathcal{F}$ be a differentially closed field and $f:F^k\rightarrow F$ be a definable (possibly with parameters) function in $\mathcal{F}$.
+Then there is a partition of $F^k$ into a finite number of definable subsets $U_i$ such that $f$ is given by a differential rational function on each of them (this means, in particular, that each of these rational functions is determined on the corresponding set). \end{lemma}}